Skip to content

 Loss & Training

-This is a training-free method.
-Subspace learning requires only a single PCA+CCA estimation on gold-standard proofs.
-The steering strength \(\lambda\) and steering layer \(\ell^*\) are selected on a validation set.
+A training-free method.
+Subspace learning only requires a one-time PCA+CCA estimation on gold-standard proofs.
+The steering intensity \(\lambda\) and steering layer \(\ell^*\) are selected using a validation set.

 Key Experimental Results